gc-cloud/E71Project/README.md

 > One way to use prior sprints to predict how many points will be completed in the upcoming sprint is to take the average velocity for the past 3 sprints.
 However, given
 > that we've had only one sprint and the current sprint is the second, we will use the points completed in the first sprint only.
 All team members participated in the
-> first sprint and all team members will continue to participate in the second sprint, so no need to adjust the forecast by team size.
+> first sprint and all team members will continue to participate in the second sprint.
 There were 151 points completed within 2 weeks
 > in the first sprint by 5 team members.
-However, last sprint there were more days available to work than this 2nd sprint because of the Thanksgiving holiday where
+However, last sprint there were more days available to work than this 2nd sprint because of the Thanksgiving holiday during which
 > some group members will be unavailable for several days around Thanksgiving.
 Subsequently, we are choosing to tackle the next 102 points (PBI #s 5-9) with the same 5 team members across the next 2 weeks.
 > The decrease in points for the 2nd sprint is to ensure we get everything done in the reduced number of work days.
-The Sprint 2 encapsulates all the tasks of the next 5 backlog items without splitting any of the items.
+Sprint 2 encapsulates all the tasks of the next 5 backlog items without splitting any of the items.
+> Completing 102 points for Sprint 2 leaves 112 points for Sprint 3 which is a good amount because there are no holidays during Sprint 3.

 > **In summary, using Yesterday's Forecast method, our forecast for Sprint 2 is 102 story points out of 373 total in MVP backlog, consisting of 5 PBIs out of 13.**